The Guide to Bobby Pin Lock Picking

 There is a strange satisfaction that comes with using everyday items such as bobby pins to pick locks.
 A satisfaction that brings with it a level of confidence that screams to the heavens, “I am the master of my destiny, let no door, padlock, nor any such annoyance stand in my way for I am a lock picker, master of pins and destroyer of the feeble concept of security.”
 If you too would like to scream these words into the night and learn how to pick a lock with a bobby pin then keep reading as this guide is for you.

 Before we get started let’s clear up a common question that many of you reading may have.
-Is it difficult to learn how to pick a lock with a bobby pin?
-The simple answer is no, lock picking is not a difficult skill to acquire by any means if you understand the basic concepts behind it and how locks themselves work.
-That is the aim of this guide, to give you a complete understanding of how to pick a lock with a bobby pin.
-To give you the knowledge and skills to not only succeed but to do so gracefully.
+Is it difficult to pick a lock with a bobby pin?
+Not at all!
+Lock picking is not a difficult skill to acquire if you understand the basic concepts behind it and how locks themselves work.
+That is the aim of this guide, to give you a basic understanding of lock picking.
+To grant you the knowledge and skills to not only succeed but to do so gracefully.

-For the purpose of simplicity, this guide will be broken into three sections as follows:
+For the purpose of simplicity, this guide will be broken into three short sections:

 Note: While lock picking can be accomplished by means of a couple bobby pins, having the right tools will exponentially increase your success in both picking locks and developing your skills.
 A basic set of lock picks is a relatively low-cost investment and will include all the tools you need.
-A fantastic cheap starter set for any beginner is SouthOrd’s 8 Piece Lock Picking Set, which also includes a cut-away practice lock that allows you to see the pins as you manipulate them.
+A fantastic and extremely cheap starter set can be found on amazon for $6.99.
+Additionally, if you want a more professional set, check out our store!

 However, if you wish to proceed MacGyver style, continue reading.